VitorVilela7/SMW-SA1-Pack/readme.txt

 find a list of SA-1 compatible patches on "Links" section.
 Also on SMWC, SA-1 compatible patches will have the "sa1" tag.

- Q: Whenever I use any tool, the ROM simply crashes!
+ Q: Whenever I use any tool, the ROM crashes too.
  A: Make sure that the tool is SA-1 compatible.
-You can find SA-1 compatible tools on "Links" section.
-Also on SMWC, SA-1 compatible tools will have the "sa1" tag.
+Compatible tools will have the "sa-1" tag on the SMW Central sections.
-If the tool isn't on list, you will need to ask the author for adding SA-1 support or search for another solution, like a manual patch or another tool.
+If the tool you're looking for, try asking for help in the forums for guidance.

  Q: If I insert a custom block or custom sprite, the ROM crashes or glitches when the block/sprite is present.
  A: Blocks and sprites may need to be converted to SA-1.
-Check out the "Links" section for SA-1 compatible blocks/sprites.
-SMWC blocks/sprites may have the "sa1" tag, indicating SA-1 compatibility.
+If case the one you downloaded is not compatible with SA-1, you can use the SA-1 Convert tool to automatically those for you.

  Q: How I can make something compatible with SA-1?
  A: Check section "Programming".
 You will find all